(919) 752-3088

 Can I rely on evidence from my spouse’s phone or computer?

-Whether you can use information from a device depends on how you obtained it and who owns or controls it.
-If you had authorized access and did not bypass security inappropriately, a court may more likely consider the information.
-If you obtained it through unauthorized access, that could create admissibility issues and potential legal concerns.
+Whether you can use information from a device depends on how you obtained it.
+Who owns or controls the device or account also matters.
+Suppose you had authorized access and did not bypass security improperly.
+A court may then be more likely to consider the information.
+Unauthorized access, however, could create admissibility issues and legal concerns.
 Discuss any evidence with your attorney before you share it more widely.

 Will proving adultery automatically change alimony?

-Proof of marital misconduct can matter greatly in alimony cases, but the effect depends on several factors.
-These include who engaged in the conduct, when it occurred, and other facts.
-If you believe adultery will affect your support claims, review the specific statutes and case law with an attorney.
-This helps you understand how the court may analyze your situation.
+Proof of marital misconduct can matter a great deal in alimony cases.
+Its effect depends on who engaged in the conduct, when it happened, and other facts.
+You may believe adultery will be at issue in support claims.
+If so, review the specific statutes and case law with an attorney.
+That review helps you understand how a court may analyze your situation.

 What should I do first if I think my spouse is having an affair?

-From a legal standpoint, you should often first speak privately with a family law attorney.
-Do this before confronting your spouse or taking investigative steps on your own.
-An attorney can help you understand which actions are appropriate and how to protect your privacy and safety.
-Your attorney can also help you position yourself for potential claims involving support, custody, or property.
+From a legal standpoint, the first step is often a private talk with a family law attorney.
+Have that conversation before you confront your spouse or start investigating on your own.
+An attorney can help you understand which actions are appropriate.
+Your lawyer can also explain how to protect your privacy and safety.
+That guidance can position you for potential claims involving support, custody, or property.

 Contact Marshall & Taylor for a Confidential Consultation

-Perhaps you found evidence of an affair or suspect marital misconduct but feel unsure how it affects your North Carolina rights.
-In that case, speaking with an attorney who regularly handles these issues can help.
-Marshall & Taylor can review your situation, discuss how North Carolina law may apply, and outline options for moving forward.
+You may have found evidence of an affair or suspect marital misconduct.
+If you are unsure how this affects your rights in North Carolina, consider speaking with an attorney.
+Look for someone who regularly handles these issues.
+Marshall & Taylor can review your situation and discuss how North Carolina law may apply.
+The firm can also outline your options for moving forward.